compmem/smile/docs/install.rst

     $ kivy -m pip install . --upgrade

-Installing Smile with Linux
+Installing SMILE with Linux
 ===========================

-SMILE requires Kivy to run properly, but if you would like to use the smild.sound functionallity, you need to download and install PYO aswell.
+SMILE requires Kivy to run properly, but if you would like to use the smile.sound functionallity, you need to download and install PYO aswell.
 Run the following in your command line to install both Kivy and PYO at the same time.